aon4o/laravel-trustpilot/README.md

 $reviews = LaravelTrustpilot::getReviews($domain, $language); // array<stdClass>
 ```

+If you don't provide a domain and language the values from the config file will be used.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.